samaea/virtual-assistant-workshop/README.md

         ![Virtual Assistant - PowerShell deploy VA](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/skill-ps-deploy.png)

-  1. **Please wait** until the both PowerShell deployment windows is finished (i.e the Virtual Agent and the Point of Interest deployment) before proceeding.
+  1. **Please wait** until both PowerShell deployment windows are finished (the Virtual Agent and the Point of Interest deployment) before proceeding.
 Otherwise you may face unexpected errors.
 You will know it is finished when you see an identical output from both deployments:

         ![Virtual Assistant - PowerShell deployment done](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/powershell-deploydone.png)